$ \mu-\tau $ Reflection Symmetry and Its Explicit Breaking for Leptogenesis in a Minimal Seesaw Model: Phenomenology with broken reflection symmetry

 \section{Phenomenology with broken $ \mu-\tau $ reflection symmetry}

 In this section, we perform various correlation studies among three flavor neutrino oscillation parameters given the framework of broken $ \mu-\tau $ reflection symmetry.
 Authors of Refs.~\cite{Liu:2017frs,Zhao:2017yvw,Nath:2018hjx} have performed a detailed study on the breaking of such an exact symmetry considering both one-loop renormalization group (RG) running as well as by introducing an explicit breaking term in the high energy neutrino mass matrices.
 However, a mild deviations from the exact symmetry has been observed considering RG running.
 Keeping this in mind, we establish here a general set-up to break $ \mu-\tau $ reflection symmetry by an explicit breaking term in the Dirac neutrino mass matrix $ M_D $.
-As one can notice that there exists a number of possible ways to break such an exact symmetry by introducing explicit breaking parameter in the various position of $ M_D $ \footnote{Note that authors in Ref.~\cite{Nath:2018hjx} have discussed the breaking of such symmetries by assigning breaking term in different places of $ M_D $ and $ M_R $.}.
-Here, we give one example of such kind by assigning a breaking term in the (3,1) position of $ M_D $ which we renamed as $ M_D^{\prime}$ and can be written as
+As one can notice that there exists a number of possible ways to break such an exact symmetry by introducing explicit breaking parameter in the various position of $ M_D $ \footnote{Note that authors in Ref.~\cite{Nath:2018hjx} have discussed the breaking of such symmetries by assigning breaking term in different places of $ M_D $ and $ M_R $.
+Moreover, we like to emphasize here that from the model building prospect of view, one can consider this kind of explicit breaking term as the leading order correction terms in the original theory which then leads to non-zero leptogenesis together with phenomenologically viable neutrino mixing parameters (see Ref\cite{Karmakar:2014dva} where leading order corrections under $ A_4 $ symmetry has been discussed). }.
+Here, we give one example of such kind by assigning a breaking term in the (3,1) position of $ M_D $ which we renamed as $ M_D^{\prime}$ as mentioned in eq.~(\ref{eq:MdPrime}).
+Using eq.~(\ref{eq:MdPrime}), one finds the mass matrix for the light neutrinos in the type-I seesaw formalism as